radiantlogic-v8/documentation-new/documentation/maintenance/release-notes/iddm-8-1-0.md

 These release notes contain important information about new features and improvements for RadiantOne Identity Data Management v8.1.0.

+## Notice on Versioning Scheme

+Beginning with the v8 release, the software now follows Semantic Versioning.
+Version numbers will use the format MAJOR.MINOR.PATCH:

+MAJOR – incompatible API or behavior changes
+MINOR – backward-compatible feature additions
+PATCH – backward-compatible bug fixes

+This change makes it easier to understand the type of changes included in each release and to plan upgrades with greater confidence.

+**Important Note** - This has changed from prior RadiantOne releases (e.g. v7.2, v7.3, v7.4) in which the first 2 digits signified the "major" version.

+## Overview

 These release notes contain the following sections:

 [New Features](#new-features)